Bitcoin Price Forecast – Bitcoin Continues to Consolidate

 More From FXEMPIRE:

-- EUR/USD, GBP/USD, USD/CAD, USD/JPY Forecasts – U.S. Dollar Tests Multi-Month Lows As Traders Stay Bearish

-- US Dollar Index News: Fed Rate Cut Speculations Drive DXY Down
+- US Dollar Index News: DXY Weakens as Rivals Rise Amid Fed Rate Cut Speculation

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.